julietrajan/demo1/project-files/folder2/article5.md

 </script>

-Question 2: Below are the tasks involved in the implementation phase.
+**Question 2: Below are the tasks involved in the implementation phase.
 They are currently out of order.
-Please reorder them correctly.
+Please reorder them correctly.**

- ### Arrange the steps to set up Azure Front Door in the correct order:
 <ul id="sortable-setup" class="styled-list">
   <li class="ui-state-default" data-order="5">Testing and Deployment: The chatbot undergoes rigorous testing to ensure it meets user needs and performs reliably.
 It is then deployed within Microsoft Teams for easy access.</li>
   <li class="ui-state-default" data-order="3">Integration with Corporate Resources: The chatbot is connected to various knowledge bases and document repositories using APIs, ensuring it can retrieve and present information from multiple sources.</li>